Deugind History, Family Crest & Coats of Arms

 Early Notables of the Deugind family (pre 1700)

 Another 29 words (2 lines of text) are included under the topic Early Deugind Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Deugind family to the New World and Oceana
+Migration of the Deugind family

 Ireland experienced a dramatic decrease in its population during the late 19th century.
 This was in a great measure, a response to England's imperialistic policies.
 Hunger and disease took the lives of many Irish people and many more chose to leave their homeland to escape such hunger and disease.
 North America with its promise of work, freedom, and land was an extremely popular destination for Irish families.
 For those families that survived the journey, all three of these things were were often attained through much hard work and perseverance.
 Research into early immigration and passenger lists revealed many immigrants bearing the name Deugind: James Dugan who settled in New York State in 1775; John Duggen, who arrived in Maryland in 1739; Cornelius Duggin, who arrived in Albany, NY in 1762; John Duggin, who came to Boston in 1765.